 - a payment terminal (contact or NFC)

 The kiosk's finish is adapted to your preferred colours and logos.

 A unique and attractive solution is then ready to deliver trusted and convenient digital services to end-users while fitting perfectly inside modern smart branches or citizen shops.

 These self-service kiosks can represent the complementary link to a multi-modal integrated approach to your e-administration and eGov strategy with:

-To learn more on successful digital government strategies and leverage your program on tactics that are already proven to work, please read our August 2016 web dossier.
+To learn more on successful digital government strategies and leverage your program on tactics that are already proven to work, please read our web dossier on digital benefits.

 To learn more on biometrics for secure identification, visit our report on biometric identification.